Are you doing a siding project?

 Beaded Bevel

 Beaded bevel siding has more of an angular look to it because the pieces feature sharp angles at both ends.
 They are designed to overlap one another and create an attractive, yet slightly uneven look overall.
-If you want a siding style that stands out a bit more and still has those horizontal seams, beaded bevel is a good option.
+If you want a siding style that stands out a bit more and still has those horizontal seams, the beaded bevel is a good option.

 Find the Right Contractor for Your Siding Project